PyPNMApps/PyPNM-CMTS/docs/api/fast-api/operational.md

 ### GET /ops/ready

-Readiness probe.
+Readiness Probe.
 Returns HTTP 200 when local prerequisites are satisfied, otherwise HTTP 503 with a structured body.

 Readiness checks: